How to Create the Methodology Chapter for Dissertation?

-The Methodology section of a thesis or dissertation (also sometimes called the Methods or Materials and Methods section) is where you explain the exact procedures you used to conduct your research.
-It should be very detailed - after completing this section the reader should be able to recreate the work that you did.
+The Methodology section is a part of a thesis or dissertation necessary to explain how you conducted the research.
+It should be very detailed - after familiarizing themselves with this section, the readers should be able to recreate all the work that you did.
 The people reading and evaluating your dissertation will be looking closely at the methods and materials you used to ensure the work is sound, so your task is to make this section clear and complete.

 Setting and Materials.